 This advert from Always, which won big at this year’s Global Advertising, Design & Digital Awards (D&DA), originally started as a small viral video.
 This video attempts to address and undo the years of sexist, misogynistic and stereotypical representations of women that have permeated marketing, TV and society in general.

 As a female sanitary brand, this issue is closely associated with their own product, making it a seamless fit.
 However, the genius of the marketing effort lies in the construction and then consequent deconstruction of those misconceptions surrounding the strength of women.
-It makes the viewer aware of their own language and approach to females, providing a sense of personal enlightenment and inspiration for the future.
+It makes the viewer aware of their own language and approach to females.
+This is providing a sense of personal enlightenment and inspiration for the future.

 People often need a jolt out of their apathy and this advert certainly provides this.
 Save the Children use this platform to remind people of the effect that the Syrian crisis has on children.

 With the Go Compare advert, the annoying jingle is designed to pop into our heads when we’re at a computer screen, a reminder for us to navigate to the site.
-The annoyingness of the ad is a ruse, it’s subliminal and an incredibly clever marketing tool.
+The annoyingness of the ad is a ruse.
+It’s subliminal and an incredibly clever marketing tool.

 After seeing any of the Go Compare adverts, it might seem like you can’t really go wrong with video advertising.
 However, when this Pepsi advert hit our screen this year, it proved just how wrong you could get it.
-This ad’s failure to hit the right notes resulted in swathes of social media users openly slamming the ad for being offensive, trivial and distastefully done.
+This ad’s failure resulted in swathes of social users slamming the ad for being offensive, trivial and distastefully done.

-The ad itself features reality TV Kendall Jenner handing a police officer a can of Pepsi, which many have compared with the iconic Black Lives Matter picture, which captured nurse Ieshia Evans being arrested in Baton Rouge, Louisiana in July 2016.
+The ad itself features reality TV Kendall Jenner handing a police officer a can of Pepsi, which many have compared with the iconic Black Lives Matter picture, which captured nurse Ieshia Evans being arrested in Baton Rouge, Louisiana on July 2016.
 Many saw it as a trivialisation of the Black Lives Matter protest and the tensions felt from the protest community.

-Ensuring that you’ve handled any sensitive issue or themes with care and consideration is equally as important, sparking a debate about passionate subject or injustices in the world is great, as long as it’s not producing anger at the advertisement itself!
+Ensuring that you’ve handled any sensitive issue or themes with care and consideration is equally as important as sparking a debate.
+If you aim to create a conversation on a passionate subject or injustices in the world, that’s great – as long as it’s not producing anger at the advertisement itself!

 Do you need help with your own marketing strategy?
-We can help!
-Get in touch, we’d love to talk!
+We can help.
+Get in touch, we’d love to talk…